 - If you start to have sore or cracked nipples, get help from your doctor or a lactation consultant .

 Other tips to help prevent mastitis include the following:

-Consider using a lanolin-based cream, such as Lansinoh, to keep your nipples healthy.
-This cream may also be used to ease pain in sore or cracked nipples.
+- Consider using a lanolin-based cream, such as Lansinoh, on your nipples.
 Lansinoh does not require a prescription and may be purchased over-the-counter.